atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 To better understand the alignment steps, please refer to the [2S module communication scheme on slide 5](https://indico.cern.ch/event/1540157/contributions/6481541/attachments/3057152/5426570/FRavera_2025_04_28_2Sschool.pdf) where we see the 8 CBCs per side that communicate with one CIC.
 The CIC (one per side) communicate with the LpGBT and the LpGBT with the FPGA.

-#FIXME - minutes 32 - 33
-For the data rate that can be handled in the FPGA, the signal coming from the module is then split in separate components for the two FEH and in L1 (red line) and stub data (blue lines).
+For the data rate that can be handled in the FPGA, the signal coming from the module is then split in separate components for the two FEHs and then in L1 (red line) and stub data (blue lines).

 This test is used to make sure that the LpGBT understands what the CIC sends.
 Basically the LpGBT samples the data received and this test finds the correct sampling phase.
 If the phase is not correct, sometimes a one can be interpreted as a zero, or vice versa, and therefore the communication will not work.